skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Bogan wrote a great backstory for this character way back during out first campaign.
 Since then I've managed to misplace it.
 I'll update this once I find his story.
-It's somewhere in my DM notes.
+It's somewhere in my dungeon master notes.

 Bogan is quiet, and so Enoch ends up being pretty quiet in-game as well.
 He's actually one of the most observant characters, and uses his spells wisely.
 He's caught me off guard a few times with suddenly casting a lesser-known (read: non-combat) spell like "zone of truth" when I wasn't expecting it.
-As a DM, I always find it rewarding when players come up with solutions I hadn't thought of.
+As a dungone master, I always find it rewarding when players come up with solutions I hadn't thought of.

 ## The Setting

-Before I became DM, the players were in a campaign run by a guy named Josh, whom I've never met.
+Before I became dungeon master, the players were in a campaign run by a guy named Josh, whom I've never met.
 They parted ways with him and I ended up running the campaign.
-Josh was very much a freestyle DM, with no real shape to the game world.
+Josh was very much a freestyle dungeon master, with no real shape to the game world.
 It was just town, woods, town, woods, in some non-specific country.

 When I took over I wanted to keep a bit of continuity, but at the same time I needed to place them in some sort of structured world.
 I came up with the map you see below.
-I decided that they all came from "Dunlock," and they were in the coastal town of Djoshport (named after their hapless former DM).
+I decided that they all came from "Dunlock," and they were in the coastal town of Djoshport (named after their hapless former dungeon master).
 In our first session I stuck them on a boat for Grey Moor, the site of our first campaign.

 ![](images/world_map.gif)